The L1-Potts functional for robust jump-sparse reconstruction: Robustness of the -Potts functional to mildly blurred data

-If $t_i$ has only one nearest neighbor $s_i$ in $X^k,$ then on the one side (left or right) of $s_i,$ we have $f_k>a,$ and on the other side (right or left) of $s_i$, we have $f_k<a.$ Now, as above, if $u$ does not jump at $s_i$ we have $|u - f^k| > b $ on the interval connecting the jump of $u$ and $s_i.$ Since $g^k = u$ outside this interval and since $|g^k - f^k| \leq b$ on $J_i$, we have shown \eqref{eq:u_norm_larger_than_f_norm_disc} in the case where $t_i$ has only one nearest neighbor.

-The last assertion of the theorem is a consequence of the fact that the mesh sizes of $X^k$ tend to $0$ as $k \to \infty$. \end{proof}
+If $t_i$ has only one nearest neighbor $s_i$ in $X^k,$ then on the one side (left or right) of $s_i,$ we have $f^k>a,$ and on the other side (right or left) of $s_i$, we have $f^k<a.$ To see this, denote the other neighbor (which is not a nearest neighbor) of $t_i$ in $X^k$ by $o_i.$ As seen in the proof of \autoref{thm:deconvolution_main_extended}, $f$ is monotone and strictly monotone in a neighborhood of $t_i.$ Then, the midpoint $m_i$ of $s_i$ and $o_i$ does not equal $t_i$ and hence $f^k(t_i) \neq a$ by the strict monotonicity of $f$ near $t_i,$ for both kind of sampling operators \eqref{eq:sampling_integral} and \eqref{eq:sampling_point} with midpoint sampling.
+Furthermore, $f^k(t_i) = f^k(m_i) > a,$ if $f(s_i)< a$ since $s_i$ is closer to $t_i$ than $o_i.$ Analogously, $f^k(t_i) < a,$ if $f(s_i)> a.$ (Note that $f(s_i)= a$ does not happen, since we consider the case where $s_i$ is unique.)
+Then, if $f(s_i)< a,$ we have $f^k<a$ on that side of $s_i$ where $t_i$ does not lie, and analogously (with inverse inequality) for the case $f(s_i)>a.$ Now, we proceed as in the case of nonunique nearest neighbors above.
+We assume that the jump point $z_i$ on $J_i$ of $u$ does not equal $s_i.$ Then we denote the interval connecting $z_i$ and $s_i$ by $B.$ On $B$, we have $|u - f^k| > b $ (a.e.) on the interval $B$ connecting $z_i$ and $s_i.$ Since $g^k = u$ on $J_i \setminus B$ and since $|g^k - f^k| \leq b$ on $J_i$, we have shown \eqref{eq:u_norm_larger_than_f_norm_discA} in the case where $t_i$ has only one nearest neighbor.} The last assertion of the theorem is a consequence of the fact that the mesh sizes of $(X^k)$ tend to $0$ as $k \to \infty$. \end{proof}